The Elephants Must Go

 It was not the first attempt at finding a solution in Hassan.
 In 2006, a committee had been set up under the leadership of wildlife scientist Ajay Desai and Appayya, a former Chief Conservation Officer of Karnataka.
 The committee estimated a population of 25 elephants, and recommended that they be captured and removed from the region.
 In 2011, the state Forest Department had on the basis of this report sought permission from the Ministry of Environment and Forests to capture the elephants of Hassan.
 The MoEF gave its consent.

+The state government was already facing intense heat from the activist court.
+Decisions were being taken elsewhere, but it was the government that had to appear before the court and face its relentless questioning.
 Exasperated, the state government overturned the MoEF committee and set up one of its own, called the Karnataka Elephant Task Force.
 It included the members of the MoEF committee, but also experts in the field and various petitioners in the case.
 The committee was briefed to examine all elephant-related issues in the state, with special emphasis on the Hassan conflict.

 The Three Zones